ANCIR/granoloader/README.md

 ``director_gender`` is empty, no property will be set on the imported entity (rather than creating a property with a null value).

+Finally, you can add information on the source of each row or even cell of the data.
+On the level of the ``mapping``, you can set a key for ``source_url`` that will be applied to all entities and relations.
+In each entity or relation, you can either set ``source_url`` to give a string URL, or ``source_url_column`` to reference the value of a specific column and take its value as the source.
+The same can be done on a per-column basis.